peter-mouland/react-lego/README.md

 [>> More about the concept](https://github.com/peter-mouland/react-lego/wiki)

+_All branches use babel v6, es2015, React v15.1, React-router v1, Webpack v1 unless otherwise stated_

 ## Technology to Compare:

- > All apps use babel v6, es2015, React v15.1, React-router v1, Webpack v1 unless otherwise stated.

-Below are the technologies available to compare.
 Each tech has its own branch, and in my experience, can be mixed and matched _almost_ seamlessly!

 * [Client-side](#client-side)